MicrosoftDocs/winrt-api/windows.ui.input.inking/inkstroke_id.md

 The unique identifier for the ink stroke.

 ## -remarks
-This unique identifier persists through serialization/deserialization of the ink stroke.
+This unique identifier does not persist unchanged through serialization/deserialization of the ink stroke.
+After deserialization a new identifer will be assigned.
-A Clone() of an ink stroke will generate a new unique identifier.
+A Clone() of an ink stroke will also generate a new unique identifier.

 ## -examples